-I have been pleased at how the colleges we visited are taking care of their students with food allergies.
-The University of Connecticut, Boston University and the University of Pittsburgh are all prepared for students with food allergies.
-Each had steps in place, cafeterias to choose from and lots of daily options.
+I have been pleased with how the colleges we visited are taking care of their students with food allergies.
+The University of Connecticut, Boston University, and the University of Pittsburgh are all prepared for students with food allergies.
+Each had steps in place, cafeterias to choose from, and lots of daily options.
 They each had certain systems to follow and explained that you would be eating safely and know the cafeteria manager.
 That sure made us feel great to hear – and see!

 Unfortunately, one school we visited was a huge disappointment, even after stating they had gluten-free options.
 On the tour of this very prestigious school, they explained that their cafeteria offered people with food allergies a “plain and simple meal plan”.
 That answer did not make us feel good –especially knowing the tuition of this school!
 Be careful of schools who want to look like they have it all in place – yet do not.